8 Best Coolmax Socks

 If you’re looking for a sock that will go the distance with you over rough terrain or help you conquer the toughest trail, this one from Darn Tough may just be what you need.
 Designed with the serious hiker and backpacker in mind, this particular Coolmax sock is truly tough to beat.Read more

-The Darn Tough Coolmax Cushion Hiker Boot Sock is available in medium, large, and extra-large sizes.
+The Darn Tough Coolmax hiker boot sock is available in medium, large, and extra-large sizes.
 It’s been found to be true to size in the majority of cases, and there has been little indication of abnormal stretching.
 And although we would like to have seen smaller sizes included, overall, the fit was superb.

 Since they are made with Coolmax material, these socks have good breathability.
 They easily help to keep your feet relatively cool and comfortable, no matter the terrain.

-As expected from a pair of socks made with Coolmax material, perspiration doesn’t really stay next to your skin very long at all.
+As expected, perspiration doesn’t really stay next to your skin very long at all.
 The combination of good materials and quality workmanship makes these socks one of the best for keeping your feet cool and comfortable.

 Darn Tough, as their brand name implies, is known not only for their wide array of selection but also for their overall toughness.
 These socks feature tightly woven material that is mid-weight and quality seams.
 It’s little wonder why they are more than willing to offer a lifetime warranty.